 • Come up with some helpful mantras: Developing a few motivating mantras to repeat to yourself during times of stress can be very helpful.
 Practice phrases such as “I am safe” and “This will pass” every time you feel an anxiety attack coming on.

 Some foods and beverages can exacerbate feelings of anxiety, even when consumed in small amounts.
 These primarily include products containing caffeine and alcohol.
 Swapping beer and coffee for herbal tea or a simple glass of water could improve your mental health in a dramatic way.
 Some herbal teas may actually help to lower stress levels.
 These include chamomile, lavender, valerian root, and passionflower.

 Regular exercise is good for more than just one’s physical health.
 Indeed, the past few years have seen significant scientific research into the positive effects of physical activity on mental health.
 This is because the body releases special chemicals known as endorphins during exercise, which can trigger feelings of euphoria and improve concentration levels.
 Getting fit doesn’t have to be costly – try going for a walk with friends or a light jog.

 5. Get In Touch With Your Spiritual Side

-Whether you consider yourself a religious person or not, most of us have a spiritual side.
-Spending time on your relationship with God, for example, could be a good place to start, as prayer can be a healing and calming process.
-Meditation is another practice that may help to put things into perspective and improve your mental wellbeing.
+Whether you consider yourself religious or not, most of us have a spiritual side.
+For example, spending time on your relationship with God could be a good place to start, as prayer can be a healing and calming process.
+Meditation is another practice that may help to put things into perspective and improve your mental well-being.